 Is your current Sliding Door Lock faulty, broken, or just not locking safely?
 Well, we show you How to replace the sliding door lock, without calling a locksmith.
-Its simple and easy and fairly cheap DIY project.
+It’s a simple and easy and fairly cheap DIY project.
 Sliding doors can also be called Patio Doors.
 A faulty Sliding door Lock can compromise your Home Security.

 DIY How to Fix Door Lock

 Sometimes it may be as simple as lubing up your door latch or squirting some WD40 in there.
 If your Door Lock is physically broken the easiest step is to replace it with the same model and brand.
 You will need some basic hand tools that every man should have.

 Amazon doesn’t sell the Lockwood Onyx but take a look at the Sliding Glass Patio Door Handle Set with Mortise Lock, White, Keyed, 3-15/16 Screw Holes. by TechnologyLK

 How to Install a Sliding Door Patio Lock Latch

 Some of the cheaper patio door locks only had 1 tab for latching and could be less secure or only supported by 40mm or less sized door frames.
 So as I had a wider wooden door the Lockwood Onyx was the obvious choice.

 Features of the Lockwood Onyx Patio Door Lock

 The door Close Detect button (DCD) anti-slam feature protects locking tabs from accidental damage